hantsy/spring-puzzles/docs/hibernate-reactive.md

 </dependency>
 ```

-The `mutiny-reactor` provides some conversion utilities between SmallRye Mutiny and Reactor APIs.
+The `mutiny-reactor` provides some utilities that can be use to convert APIs between SmallRye Mutiny and Reactor.

-The following is an example of `PostsHandler`, in which we convert all Mutiny APIs to Reactor APIs.
+The following is an example of `PostsHandler`, where we centralize all web handlers in one class.
+In this class we convert all Mutiny APIs to Reactor APIs.

 ```java
 @Component